-Message objects are identified using symbolic names.
-Symbolic names are assigned to message objects at system generation.
+Message objects are identified using message identifiers.
+Message identifiers are assigned to message objects at system generation.

-OSEK COM supports m:n-communication.
+OSEK COM supports m:n communication.
 Zero or more senders can send messages to the same sending message object.
 Sending message objects are configured to store messages in zero or more receiving message objects for internal communication and in zero or one I-PDUs for external communication.